 This solution proposes to leverage the real-time transport protocol (RTP) as defined in [9] which provides end-to-end delivery services for real-time data traffic, e.g., interactive audio and video.
 As described in [9], an RTP session consists of two types of packets, i.e., RTP packets used to carry data with real-time characteristics and RTP control protocol (RTCP) packets used to convey control information.
 The compressed video and audio data can be carried in RTP packets and transmitted to multiple destinations via separate RTP sessions.
 The timestamp in the RTP header reflects the sampling instant of the RTP data packet.
 RTP timestamps from different media streams may advance at different rates and usually have independent, random offsets.
 The RTP timestamp for each media stream is paired with an NTP timestamp from a reference clock shared by all the media streams.
 This timestamp pair <RTP timestamp, NTP timestamp> is carried in the RTCP packet.
 Hence, the receiver can present the packets from different media streams according to RTP timestamps in RTP headers and the timestamp pairs in RTCP headers.

 In this solution, the 5GS can take into the consideration of the timestamp based on RTP timestamp in RTP header and timestamp pair in RTCP header to adjust the packet order for delivering.
 In particular, 5GS doesn’t need to correlate packets with the same timestamp.
 The timestamp info is referred by AN as one of the factors (e.g. additionally to the current PDB, priority) that determine the order of the packet transmission at radio interface.
+AN doesn't need to wait for all the packets with the same timestamp to arrive before its transmission.
+In particular, AN decides the resource scheduling with consideration of timestamp for the packets that have already been received and wait for the transmission over Uu, e.g. for the packets in its MAC layer buffer.